Silvenga/silvenga.com/input/posts/raid1-windows-server-2016.md

 ```
 DISKPART> select disk 0
-DISKPART> create mirror disk=0,1 size=500
+DISKPART> create volume mirror disk=0,1 size=500
-DISKPART> format quick fs=ntfs label="System Recovery"
+DISKPART> format quick fs=ntfs label="System Reserved"

 ```
 These commands create a mirrored volume using disk `0` and `1` with a size of `500mb` (default size under Windows 2016).
-Then it formats the newly created (and automatically selected) volume using `ntfs` as the filesystem and "System Recovery" as the volume label.
+Then it formats the newly created (and automatically selected) volume using `ntfs` as the filesystem and "System Reserved" as the volume label.

 Then we can create the OS partition using similar commands:
 ```